joeselway/42-piscine/_log/day00-log.md

 		* create 2 line file `git_commit.sh`
 			* `#/bin/sh` as this is the convention for starting a shell script
 			* `git log -n 5 --format="%H"`
+* Start ex09
+	* Conversation in Discord got me interested… TIL that magic files even exist
+	* Read a bit about how to format magic file from man magic… noted about offset as the task is to create a file with the 42 string offset 42 bytes from start of file
+	* While most magic files are more complex, the syntax _can_ be simple to search for a static string at a set offset
+		* `41	string 42	42 file`
+			* first up: 41 because we start from 0!
+			* next `string` is a simple operator for magic files which just looks for a static string, in this case `42`
+			* last bit is whatever description you want to define for matching this rule!
+* Start ex08
+	* I've used `find` a bunch, but I didn't know you could use `-or` to apply different actions to different matches!
+		*  find . -name "*~" -print -delete -or -name "#*#" -print -delete -or -name "#" -print -delete
 * Google how to clone existing local data to a remote Git repo
 	* Failed at this and just moved files into empty clone
 	* Maybe try this later…